2sic/2sxc-docs/docs-src/pages/index.md

 So you can extend on existing building blocks to create new functionality, or you can build your own from scratch.

 * It's a dynamic data system, where you can define your own data-structures
-* it's a very cool EAV (Entity-Attribute-Value) data-management system
+* It's a very cool EAV (Entity-Attribute-Value) data-management system
-* it's extensible DataSource system let's you add custom logic and integrate anything
+* It's extensible DataSource system lets you add custom logic and integrate anything
-* it's programmable forms allow you to customize the editing experience
+* It's programmable forms allow you to customize the editing experience
-* and it's a headless REST API.
+* It's a headless REST API.
-* and it's 1000x more than you think.
+* It's 1000x more than you think.

 ## Where to Start